codeasus/elotra/README.md

 # Elotra

   During the development of the project in college, we had limited time to develop the frontend part, so, mobile responsiveness was not the priority.
-Therefore, if some pages do not not scale well or respond properly on different screen resolutions, or you don't like the codebase just roll with it, I don't like it either XD.
+Therefore, if some pages do not not scale well or respond properly on different screen resolutions, or you don't like the codebase just roll with it, I don't like it either.
 Morover, the project was intented to be a prototype and some part of the project was hard coded.

 ## Screenshots :: index.html